Eben001/Shawarma/README.md

-# Project Name
+# Shawarma
-> Outline a brief description of your project.
-A simple Shawarma ordering app
+> A simple Shawarma ordering app

 ## General Information
-- The shawarma ordering app demonstrates the concept of sharedViewModel betweeen multiple fragments
+- The shawarma ordering app demonstrates the concept of sharedViewModel betweeen multiple fragment